lillixnvu/assignment1/README.md

 	- tmux
 	disable_root: true
 	```
+>1. `users`: Defines user accounts to be created during the instance initialization.
+>2. `name`: Specify the username you want to create (replace user-name with the desired username).
+>3. `primary_group`: Defines the primary group for the user (replace user-group with the desired group name).
+>4. `groups`: Additional groups the user should belong to; in this case, it includes wheel, which typically grants administrative privileges.
+>5. `shell`: The login shell for the user; /bin/bash is a common choice for a Unix-like environment.
+Note that there’s an extra colon (:) at the end that should be removed.
+>6. `sudo`: Specifies sudo permissions for the user; ['ALL=(ALL) NOPASSWD:ALL'] allows the user to execute any command as any user without a password.
+>7. `ssh-authorized-keys`: Lists SSH public keys for passwordless login.
+You need to replace ssh-ed25519 ssh-public-key with the actual SSH public key.

-4. Press "esc" key to exit inset mode
+>4.
+Press "esc" key to exit inset mode

-5. Type `:` then `wq` and then press enter key to save and finish
+>5.
+Type `:` then `wq` and then press enter key to save and finish
+>>DigitalOcean, 2014)